TheRoy666/NeuroSim/README.md

 ### Error 3 - Statistical Leakage (Non-Blind Harmonisation)

-Multi-site neuroimaging studies routinely use ComBat harmonisation with diagnostic group as a covariate - to "preserve" biological variance.
+Multi-site neuroimaging studies routinely use ComBat harmonisation with diagnostic group as a covariate - to preserve biological variance.
 This introduces **data leakage**: the harmonisation algorithm encodes group-level differences into the corrected features *before* the classifier sees them, inflating AUC and creating irreproducible biomarkers.

 ---